New York woman files suit alleging years of sexual abuse by former junior high music teacher

 A Long Island, New York woman filed a lawsuit in the Supreme Court of the State of New York, Suffolk County, alleging years of sexual abuse, including rape, by her 7th grade music teacher, Eugene Senzer, a current resident of Sumner County, Tenn.
 In addition to Senzer, Greenlawn, N.Y.’s Oldfield Middle School, Harborfields Central School District, and the district’s Board of Education, are named in the suit and accused of fostering an environment that allowed the abuse to occur.

-“What Mrs. DePasquale alleges Eugene Senzer did to her is unthinkable,” said Motley Rice member attorney Daniel Lapinski.
+“What Mrs. dePasquale alleges Eugene Senzer did to her is unthinkable,” said Motley Rice member attorney Daniel Lapinski.
 “Despite seemingly knowing Senzer was abusing a student, we believe officials with the school and district – whose job it was to help and protect – failed to take steps to make it stop.
-By filing this lawsuit, Mrs. DePasquale hopes to create more awareness surrounding the horrifying acts she recalls taking place at Oldfield Middle School, and to increase awareness of child sexual abuse nationwide by encouraging schools and other organizations to implement policies that protect their students from abuse.”
+By filing this lawsuit, Mrs. dePasquale hopes to create more awareness surrounding the horrifying acts she recalls taking place at Oldfield Middle School, and to increase awareness of childhood sexual abuse nationwide by encouraging schools and other organizations to implement policies that protect their students from abuse.”

 Motley Rice LLC, a South Carolina Limited Liability Company, is engaged in the New Jersey practice of law through Motley Rice New Jersey LLC.
 Esther Berezofsky attorney responsible for New Jersey practice.